mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 solve!(system, flow)
 ```

 After obtaining the solution, we can calculate the active power outputs of the generators and utilize the bus voltage angles to set the starting values.
-In this case, the `power` and `voltage` fields of the `DCOptimalPowerFlow` type can be employed to store the new starting values:
+In this case, the `generator` and `voltage` fields of the `DCOptimalPowerFlow` type can be employed to store the new starting values:
 ```@example DCOptimalPowerFlow
 for (key, value) in system.generator.label
     analysis.power.generator.active[value] = generatorPower(system, flow; label = key)